Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of gauge theory

 \subsection{Homology orientations}

-To coherently orient the moduli spaces $M(\c_-,\c_+;\s)$, as explained in \cite{KronheimerMrowka:SWF}*{\S 20, \S28.4}, we must make a $\ZZ/2\ZZ$ choice for each generator $\c_\pm$ and we must choose a \textit{(cobordism) homology orientation} on $X$.
+To coherently orient the moduli spaces $M(\c_-,\c_+;\s)$, as explained in \cite{KM:book}*{\S 20, \S28.4}, we must make a $\ZZ/2\ZZ$ choice for each generator $\c_\pm$ and we must choose a \textit{(cobordism) homology orientation} of $X$.
 The latter is an orientation of

-where $I^+(X;\RR)$ is defined as follows (see also \cite{KronheimerMrowka:SWF}*{\S3.4}): The relative cap-product pairing
+where $I^+(X;\RR)$ is defined as follows (see also \cite{KM:book}*{\S3.4}): The relative cap-product pairing

 induces a nondegenerate quadratic form on the kernel of the restriction map $H^2(X;\RR)\to H^2(\partial X;\RR)$, and $I^+(X;\RR)\subset H^2(X;\RR)$ is a maximal nonnegative subspace for this quadratic form.
 The set of homology orientations is denoted by $\Lambda(X)$.
-In the case that $X=[0,1]\times Y$ there is a canonical homology orientation $\o(X)\in\Lambda(X)$, and it is implicitly used when coherently orienting the moduli spaces of trajectories on $\RR\times Y$ to define the monopole Floer differentials.
+In the case that $X=[0,1]\times Y$ there is a canonical homology orientation $\fo(X)\in\Lambda(X)$, and it is implicitly used when coherently orienting the moduli spaces of trajectories on $\RR\times Y$ to define the monopole Floer differentials.
 In the case that $Y_\pm=\varnothing$, we recover the notion of homology orientation of a closed 4-manifold in Section~\ref{Closed 4-manifolds}.

-Likewise, the $\ZZ/2\ZZ$ set of orientations for a configuration $\c\in\bB^\sigma(Y)$ is denoted by $\Lambda(\c)$ and defined in \cite{KronheimerMrowka:SWF}*{\S 20.3}.
-These sets are defined so that, when $\c_0$ is a reducible critical point of the unperturbed Chern-Simons-Dirac functional, there is a canonical choice $\fo(\c_0)\in\Lambda(\c)$.
+Likewise, the $\ZZ/2\ZZ$ set of orientations for a configuration $\c\in\bB^\sigma(Y)$ is denoted by $\Lambda(\c)$ and defined in \cite{KM:book}*{\S 20.3}.
+These sets are defined so that, when $\c_0$ is a reducible critical point of the unperturbed Chern--Simons--Dirac functional, there is a canonical choice $\fo(\c_0)\in\Lambda(\c)$.

 We now explain these choices in a bit more detail, for the case that $(X,\omega)$ is a symplectic cobordism and the moduli spaces are defined using Taubes' large perturbations.